Nutrition Guide for Postpartum and Breastfeeding Mothers

 Avocado Rice Cracker →

 This is arguably one of the easiest recipes, as all you have to do is mash avocado with yogurt and spread it on a rice cracker.
-Still, it provides 3 g of fiber, 4 g of monounsaturated fats, and 2 g of protein, which can help keep you full until your next meal.
+Still, it provides 3 g of fiber, 4 g of monounsaturated fats, and 2 g of protein per serving, which can help keep you full until your next meal.

 Crispy Plantains with Spicy Citrus Guacamole